This service is for collaborating on code and scripts. It is not designed to be a data sharing

 Initially we will announce service breaks through messages displayed once you log into the platform.
 Later we will set up an opt-in mailing list for service downtime notifications.
 In addition, we plan to announce service breaks over Twitter via @coderefine.

-We are currently funded until September 2018.
+We are currently funded until September 2018 and funding for 2-3 more years is currently being negotiated and is very likely.
 We are actively working on securing long-term funding for this service.
 The goal is to create a service for many years to come.
 If we do not manage to secure long-term funding, we will notify users well in advance and assist in migrating repository and data.